RupendraCHA/SMOKE_TREES_ASSIGNMENT/README.md

 "country": "India"
 }

+# Warnings and Errors:

+In my project, an error is triggered and returned if the user's name or ID already exists in the database, ensuring that each entry is unique and preventing duplicate records from being created.

 # Key Dependencies used in the Project:

 In my project, I use several key dependencies to enhance the functionality and development workflow: